wrouruy/wrouruy/README.md

 ## Hi there👋, I'm Andrew
 ### 👤 Who am I:
-Hello everyone 🖐️!
+Hello everyone 🖐️!<br>

-And I repeat 2 times, but my name is Andrew - Middle developer with experience, I started studying programming in the fall of 2023 🍂, love to code and learn new things ❤️‍🔥,\
+And I repeat 2 times, but my name is Andrew - Middle developer with experience,<br>
+I started studying programming in the fall of 2023 🍂, love to code and learn new things ❤️‍🔥,<br>
-specialize in Fullstack development💻.
+specialize in Fullstack development💻.<br>

 ##🔥Interested in development:
   - web applications